Quotes from: Compassion-focused therapy as an intervention for sexual offending

 [1 - The first area]

-In terms of the balance between these two emotions [guilt with shame], we have been helped understand that many people who cause serious harm to others experience shame and are therefore motivated (by shame) to seek to regain status a social acceptance.
+In terms of the balance between these two emotions [guilt with shame], we have been helped understand that many people who cause serious harm to others experience shame and are therefore motivated (by shame) to seek to regain status and social acceptance.
 In turn, various behaviours (denial, rationalising, seeking forgiveness, etc.) facilitate this process and protect the individual from having a deep understanding of the harm that they have caused.
 For many of the men we have worked with, shame has become a practiced emotion and one that can readily be used.

 Our balance to this is to invite responsibility by encouraging these individuals to recall times when they have caused minor harm or distress to others. [...]